-In 1934, Sheldon Kaplan, an arts student at the University of Minnesota with a near A average, was suspended for refusing to attend drill.
+In 1934, Sheldon Kaplan, an arts student at the University of Minnesota with a near A average, was suspended for refusing to attend required military drill and ROTC classes.
 The controversy would become one of many surrounding the ROTC and the growing anti-drill movement on campus.
 President Coffman reinstated Kaplan and overruled the ROTC faculty.

 If you have information about the University of Minnesota in the 1930s that you would like to add, or reflections on other campus struggles, please contact us at email@example.com